Moist and Juicy Pressure Cooker Chinese Take-Out General Tso’s Chicken are bite size nuggets of the popular sweet and spicy chicken dish.

 General Tso’s is not actually the creator of General Tso’s Chicken.
 Peng Chang-Kuei the Taiwanese restaurant, was accredited with General Tso’s Chicken.
 The original recipe is not nearly as sweet as the US version.
 The salty Soy Sauce is also a more prominent taste.
 I tried to create a recipe that is somewhere in the middle of the two versions.

-You can substitute the Black Soy Sauce for Molasses or Brown Sugar and 1 teaspoon of Light Soy Sauce if you like, but I strongly advise against it, if you want authenticity.
+You can substitute the Sweet/Black Soy Sauce for Molasses or Brown Sugar and 1 teaspoon of Light Soy Sauce if you like, but I strongly advise against it, if you want authenticity.
 Here is how to make a good substitute, Nuoc Mau Vietnamese Caramel Sauce Recipe.
 It’s a Vietnamese Sauce, but works fine in other Asian cooking.

-If I were you, I would invest in Black Soy Sauce, as it adds a really nice depth of flavor to Asian dishes.
+If I were you, I would invest in Sweet/Black Soy Sauce, as it adds a really nice depth of flavor to Asian dishes.
 It has just the right amount of saltiness, without going overboard.

 The smell of Fresh Ginger and Fresh Garlic is intoxicating.
 I love to mince them both up really well and add a little oil, to make a delicious paste to use in Stir Fry cooking.
 For this recipe, just mince up the garlic and ginger.

 Crack open the Eggs in a bowl and whisk the eggs really well.
 Set the Eggs aside.
 Cut the chicken into pieces that are a little bigger than bite size.
 Pat dry the chicken chunks.